mnot/I-D/http-encryption-encoding/draft.md

 This example shows the same string, "I am the walrus", encrypted using ECDH over the P-256 curve [FIPS186].
 The content body is shown here encoded in URL-safe base64 for presentation reasons only.

-The receiver (in this case, the HTTP client) uses the key identified by the string "theKey" and the sender (the server) uses a key pair for which the public share is included in the "ecdh" parameter above.
+The receiver (in this case, the HTTP client) uses the key identified by the string "the key" and the sender (the server) uses a key pair for which the public share is included in the "ecdh" parameter above.
 The keys shown below use uncompressed points [X.692] encoded using URL-safe base64.
 Line wrapping is added for presentation purposes only.

 ~~~
 Receiver:
-  private key: iG9ObZuRssarFIh859KjDpysTMybv4HNoZoPc-1DzWo
+  private key: XKtP2DkzcIe5IP-F2aQEGhLyIAsFQ0_i0oerP7KhVDs
-  public key: BOsUGWuTKnbckPjtsU-vCi1BQaQu5B9iEoP8No2B34rS
+  public key: BMsH0i3-wrEXL8cL66n42WLM0yjNnyYL6hIVyhcnHlb-
-              RvaA_er_d2tpRy-3e-a6n5W7MIPBcacIJ7eDWkvnDxI
+              GcruWEGr-5avwIu3oJVCQofFvuwu3y3VJFcIDA5tTyg
 Sender:
-  private key: XKtP2DkzcIe5IP-F2aQEGhLyIAsFQ0_i0oerP7KhVDs
+  private key: iG9ObZuRssarFIh859KjDpysTMybv4HNoZoPc-1DzWo
   public key: <the value of the "ecdh" parameter>
 ~~~